stackia/test2doc.js/README.md

 test2doc.js is not designed to run on a specified test framework, which means you can use this in conjunction with any test frameworks and assertion libraries.

+We provide an extension for supertest called [supertest-test2doc](https://github.com/stackia/supertest-test2doc), which makes it much easier to integrate test2doc.js with [supertest](https://github.com/visionmedia/supertest).

 ## Installation

 Install test2doc.js as an npm module and save it to your package.json file as a development dependency: